hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="awswriterole"></a>
 # **AWSWriteRole**
-> void AWSWriteRole (string name, AWSWriteRoleRequest aWSWriteRoleRequest, string awsMountPath = null)
+> void AWSWriteRole (AWSWriteRoleRequest aWSWriteRoleRequest, string name, string awsMountPath = "aws", TimeSpan? wrapTTL = null)

 Read, write and reference IAM policies that access keys can be made for.